MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 Poor response time or performance for scenarios such as application start up or opening a file.

+#### IpcpBootstrapUser

+Collected when a user attempts to open an IRM protected doc or apply IRM protections.
+It contains the information needed to be able to properly investigate and diagnose issues that happen when the IpcpBootstrapUser API call is made.

+The following fields are collected:

+- **AppInfo.ClientHierarchy** - Client hierarchy which indicates the application runs in production environment or developer environment

+- **AppInfo.Name** - Application name.

+- **AppInfo.Version** - Application version

+- **iKey** - Logging service server Id

+- **RMS.ApplicationScenarioId** - Scenario Id provided by the application

+- **RMS.AuthCallbackProvided** - Indicate if provides the authentication callback as input of the API call or not

+- **RMS.ConnectionInfo.ExtranetUrl** - the extranet URL in connection info

+- **RMS.ConnectionInfo.IntranetUrl** - the intranet URL in connection info

+- **RMS.ConnectionMode** - The connection mode between Rights Management Service client and server: online or offline

+- **RMS.Duration** - Total time for API call to complete

+- **RMS.DurationWithoutExternalOps** - Total time minus external operations consumed, such as network latency.

+- **RMS.ErrorCode** - The error code returned if any from the API call

+- **RMS.GuestTenant** - Guest tenant Id for the user

+- **RMS.HomeTenant** - Home tenant Id for the user

+- **RMS.HttpCall** - indicate if there is HTTP operation

+- **RMS.Identity.ExtranetUrl** - The extranet URL of Rights Management service server for the user, collected while getting a new Rights Account Certificate from the server

+- **RMS.Identity.IntranetUrl** - The intranet URL of Rights Management service server for the user, collected while getting a new Rights Account Certificate from the server

+- **RMS.Identity.Status** - The first time to get Rights Account Certificate from the server or renew the Rights Account Certificate

+- **RMS.Identity.Type** - The type of the user account such as windows account or live account

+- **RMS.Identity.UserProvided** - Indicate if the user email address provided or not while getting new Rights Account Certificate from the server

+- **RMS.IssuerId** - The Id of the Rights Management Service server which issues Rights Account Certificate

+- **RMS.LicenseFormat** - The license Format: Xrml or Json

+- **RMS.RACType** - The type of Rights Accounts Certificate

+- **RMS.Result** - Success or fail of the API call

+- **RMS.ScenarioId** - Scenario Id defined by the API

+- **RMS.SDKVersion** - The version of Rights Management Service Client

+- **RMS.ServerType** - The type of Rights Management Service Server

+- **RMS.StatusCode** - Status code of the returned result

+- **RMS.TemplatesCount** - The number of the templates

+- **RMS.TokenProvided** - Indicate if provides the token as input of the API call or not

+- **RMS.UserProvided** - Indicate if provides the consumer as input of the API call or not

+- **UserInfo.UserObjectId** - The user object Id
 #### Office.Extensibility.RichApiMethodInvocation

 When customer uses an Office Add-in and calls Rich API for providing service, this event will be triggered.
 Used to measure the service reliability, performance and usage for Rich API method invocation.